 Gather Grills: The Firepit Grill Combo of Your Dreams

-As long as we human beings have been heating our food, we’ve been gathered around a fire pit to grill our meals is one of time’s most honored traditions.
+Gathering around the fire to grill our meals is one of time’s most honored traditions.
 Ancestors of centuries and millennia past have shared both the fruits of their labor and the stories of their people as they came together over fire pits with a grill.
-These timeless traditions helped form who we are, and we still enjoy this ancient practice today.
+These experiences helped form who we are, and we still enjoy this ancient practice today.